a-sit-plus/signum/docs/docs/indispensable-asn1.md

 but you will almost certainly want to encode an OID you created to ASN.1.
 On the other hand, parsing an OID from ASN.1-encoded bytes and re-encoding it are both close to a NOOP (object creation aside).

-!!! info inline end
-    OID descriptions need to live outside `ObjectIdentifier` to survive serialization/deserialization.

-It is possible to statically add descriptions to OIDs (or override existing ones) by associating an OID with its description.
+For debug purposes, it is possible to add descriptions to OIDs (or override existing ones) by associating an OID with its description.
-For example, calling `KnownOIDs[theExpressionistsOid] = "Edvard Munch"` will cause `KnownOIDs[theExpressionistsOid]` to yield `"Edvard Munch"`.
+For example, using `KnownOIDs[theExpressionistsOid] = "Edvard Munch"` will cause `KnownOIDs[theExpressionistsOid]` to yield `"Edvard Munch"`.
-A description is not stored inside a particular OID object, but statically as part of a private map inside the `KnownOIDs` object.

 ### ASN.1 Integer
 The ASN.1 engine provides its own bigint-like class, `Asn1Integer`.
 It is capable of encoding arbitrary length signed integers to write and read them from ASN.1 structures.